SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 <br/>

 The **Main** method in Program.cs calls **UploadImageToSpo** to upload the user's profile picture to SharePoint Online.
-All users' profile pictures are stored in a picture library on the My Site Host. **UploadImageToSpo** performs the following tasks:
+All users' profile pictures are stored in a picture library on the My Site host. **UploadImageToSpo** performs the following tasks:

 - Connects to SharePoint Online.
 - Determines the number of images to upload for each user.
 	- If you configured the application to upload one image per user, the image is uploaded to the picture library.
 	- If you configured the application to upload three images per user, the application checks the value of **createSMLThumbs** in the configuration file to determine whether three different sized images are required.
 If three different sized images are required, the application uses **ResizeImageSmall** and **ResizeImageLarge** to create three different sized images from the source image.
 The application then uploads the resized images to the picture library.
 If three different sized images are not required, the application uploads three images of the same size to the picture library.

 ```csharp